patrickap/docker-restic/README.md

 # Docker-Restic

-Docker-Restic is a lightweight wrapper designed to streamline the use of Restic, particularly for container backups.
-By parsing a configuration file, Docker-Restic exposes specified commands through the command-line interface (CLI).
+Docker-Restic is a lightweight wrapper around Restic particularly designed to be used for container backups.

 ## Key Features

-- **User-Friendly CLI**: Offers a robust and intuitive command-line interface.
+- **CLI**: Simple command-line interface.
-- **Centralized Configuration**: Utilizes a central configuration file for all custom commands.
+- **Configuration**: Reads settings from files.
-- **Custom Commands**: Facilitates the creation of custom commands for maximum flexibility.
+- **Customization**: Supports custom commands.
-- **Automation Capabilities**: Supports the scheduling of commands for automated backup operations.
+- **Automation**: Schedules commands for backups.
-- **Non-root Container**: Operates as a non-root container by default, adhering to best security practices.
+- **Non-root**: Runs as a non-root container.
-- **Optional Capabilities**: Offers optional capabilities to read volumes from different owners if necessary.
+- **Capabilities**: Can read volumes owned by different users.

 ## Getting Started

 To get started with Docker-Restic, follow these steps:

-1. Pull the Docker-Restic image from the official Docker Hub repository and run the container with the specified configurations:
+1. Pull the Docker-Restic image from Docker Hub and run the container with the specified configurations:

 ```bash
 docker run -d \